billmcmillin/batch_cave_web/README.md

 * the .env file contains the variable 'DJANGOKEY'
 * run ```source .env``` from batchmobile root dir to add it to environment

+## The structure
+* The root-level directory, batchmobile, contains configuration files and odds and ends related to dev and testing
+* batchcave is the folder for project-wide settings.
+No content lives here
+* converter is the app that contains models, views, etc.
+* why so many names?
+To avoid namespace issues when importing modules, avoid repeating names further up the directory structure

 ## Functional/Acceptance Tests